-On June 18, 2023 water quality sampling was conducted on the Alag and Longos rivers.
+Water quality sampling was conducted on the Alag River on 18 June 2023.
 Water quality checker was used to measure in-situ parameters such as pH, temperature and salinity.
 Grab sampling method was employed for the other parameters.

 Containers for water sample were obtained from the DENR-accredited laboratory.
 A total of 6 samples were collected.
 Each water samples were labelled properly for identification.